Black Bean Noodles -Jjajangmyeon

 - Cut all the ingredients, and place them on the plate close by.
-Start with Smoked pork Jowl, saute in the pan/wok for a minute or two, just when it start to release the fat, add boneless pork ribs, season with a pinch of salt; stir until done.
+Start with Smoked Pork Jowl, saute in the pan/wok for a minute or two, just when it starts to release the fat, add boneless pork ribs, season with a pinch of salt; stir until done.
 Take it out on the paper-towel and spill the rest of the fat, leaving behind just a glossy oily pan/wok.

 - In the same pan/wok, add vegetables, (one by one, not all at once) starting with onion, saute for a few minutes, then add garlic, stir, then add other vegetables stir for a minute each before adding the other vegetable, cook/stir fry for a good 5 minutes.

-- Return cooked pork in the pot/wok with the vegetables and stir, add Chicken stock and Water with addition of salt if needed and sugar -stir.
+- Return cooked pork in the pot/wok with the vegetables and stir, add Chicken stock and Water with the addition of salt if needed and sugar -stir.
 Cover and let it boil, then add the fried black bean paste, stir well and simmer on medium heat until all the vegetables are tender and cooked through.
 Add more water if necessary!!!!

 - Meanwhile, cook noodles, rinse or drop in the iced water, drain in the colander.